puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_documentation.markdown

 ~~~
 ##Module Description

 The cat module automates the installation of a cat to your apartment or
 house, and then provides options for configuring the cat to fit your
 environment's needs.
 Once installed and configured, the cat module
-automates maintenance of your cat through a series of types and providers.
+automates maintenance of your cat through a series of resource types and providers.
 ~~~

 ##Setup